Vicente Martín Rodríguez

-Vicente Martín Rodríguez (born January 22, 1985) is an Argentine professional boxer.
+Vicente Martín Rodríguez (born January 22, 1985) is an Argentine former professional boxer.
+He challenged for the WBO super-featherweight title in 2011.

 Professional career

-He stepped it up a level in 2008 and was soundly beaten by Australian William Kickett by a lopsided 10 round unanimous decision loss.
+Rodríguez stepped it up a level in 2008 and was soundly beaten by Australian William Kickett by a lopsided 10 round unanimous decision loss.

-He faced unbeaten junior lightweight contender Adrien Broner, as part of an HBO tripleheader to be headlined by Canelo Álvarez vs. Kermit Cintrón on Nov.
-26. He lost by knockout of the third round.
+He faced unbeaten Adrien Broner for the vacant WBO super-featherweight title, as part of a HBO tripleheader headlined by Canelo Álvarez vs. Kermit Cintrón at U.S. Bank Arena in Cincinnati, Ohio, USA, on November 26, 2011.
+Rodríguez lost by knockout in the third round.